jtraub91/jtraub91.github.io/_posts/2023-01-21-generate-a-bitcoin-address-on-the-command-line.md

 It is possible to use this pubkey, directly, to receive bitcoins, by using a standard pay-to-pubkey (P2PK) transaction.
 In fact, this was used by Satoshi in the first ever Bitcoin transaction.
 However, it is now uncommon to do so.

-An improvement to P2PK that Satoshi offered is pay-to-pubkey-hash (P2PKH) transactions and base58check encoding, typically denoted by using what is now known as a legacy Bitcoin addresses.
+An improvement to P2PK that Satoshi offered was pay-to-pubkey-hash (P2PKH) transactions and base58check encoding.

-To calculate a legacy base58 encoded Bitcoin P2PKH address, we first hash the pubkey with sha256, followed by ripemd160.
+To calculate a base58-encoded Bitcoin P2PKH address, we first hash the pubkey with sha256, followed by ripemd160.
 ```
 echo 0487a9fec891245aaca97bc9fe41d25419160fdf6a708246d7a15f97a4fce4d405e568f3752f4f41a5d0e319b6635425c00e31374f58ccf20d454aaae9f73700f1 | xxd -r -p | openssl sha256 | xxd -r -p | openssl ripemd160
 ```